nuprl/TypeWeaver/data/notes/DeepTyper/README.md

 ```
 Dataset: top1k-typed-nodeps
-Number of successes: 256
+Number of successes: 257
 Number of fails: 0
 Time for type weaving: 0:00:47
 ```

 ```
 Dataset: top1k-typed-nodeps-es6
-Number of successes: 256
+Number of successes: 257
 Number of fails: 0
-Time for type weaving: 0:00:46
+Time for type weaving: 0:00:47
 ```

 ```
 Dataset: top1k-typed-with-typed-deps
 Number of successes: 69
 Number of fails: 0
-Time for type weaving: 0:00:47
+Time for type weaving: 0:00:44
 ```

 ```
 Dataset: top1k-typed-with-typed-deps-es6
 Number of successes: 69
 Number of fails: 0
-Time for type weaving: 0:00:46
+Time for type weaving: 0:00:44
 ```

 ```
 Dataset: top1k-untyped-nodeps
 Number of successes: 95
 Number of fails: 1
-Time for type weaving: 0:00:11
+Time for type weaving: 0:00:09
 ```

 ```
 Dataset: top1k-untyped-nodeps-es6
 Number of successes: 95
 Number of fails: 1
-Time for type weaving: 0:00:11
+Time for type weaving: 0:00:09
 ```

 ```
 Dataset: top1k-untyped-with-typed-deps
 Number of successes: 39
 Number of fails: 0
-Time for type weaving: 0:00:14
+Time for type weaving: 0:00:15
 ```

 ```